Pedestrian Trajectory Prediction Using Dynamics-based Deep Learning: Dynamics-based deep learning

 \subsection{A novel asymptotically stable dynamical system}

-Human are always moving towards their destinations, and human motion trajectories are generally irregular.
-In order to represent human movements more precisely, a new dynamical system with the guarantee of stability property is proposed in this paper.
-Our proposed dynamical system is based on a stable attractor and natural gradient descent \cite{rana2020euclideanizing}.
+Pedestrians typically move towards a predefined destination, and human motion trajectories are generally irregular.
+To represent human movements more precisely, we propose a novel dynamical system that guarantees stability property based on a stable attractor and natural gradient descent \cite{rana2020euclideanizing}.